btzy/nativefiledialog-extended/README.md

 *Note 2: You must ensure that the specification string is non-empty and that every file extension has at least one character.
 Otherwise, bad things might ensue.*

+*Note 3: On Linux, the file extension is never automatically appended.
+This is usual GTK behaviour and users expect it.*

 ## Iterating Over PathSets

 See [test_opendialogmultiple.c](test/test_opendialogmultiple.c).